Can you sell a mobile home without land?

 Mobile homes are often located in manufactured home communities or on leased property.
 In these situations, the home itself is sold, while the land remains owned by the park or property owner.
 The buyer purchases the structure, not the lot underneath it.

-A couple looking at their mobile home floating without land under itSelling a Mobile Home in a Park
+can you sell a mobile home without landSelling a Mobile Home in a Park

 Approval requirements vary by park but often include:

 Some parks may also have age restrictions, occupancy limits, or rules regarding pets, rentals, or home modifications.
 If a buyer is not approved, the sale typically cannot proceed, even if the seller and buyer agree on price and terms.
+If you’re wondering, can you sell a mobile home without land, the process is often simpler when the home is located in a park.
+Sellers researching “can you sell a mobile home without land” should check park lease agreements and local regulations.

 Selling a Mobile Home on Leased or Private Property